umd-coding-workshop/workshops/tutorial1/README.md

     'cd exerise1'

 Use pwd command to make sure you are in the correct directory.

 2)  Let's make some files!
-Make your first file by entering the following command: touch test01.txt
+Make your first file by entering the following command:

+    'touch test01.txt'

 Use ls command to see the file you've just created.

 3)  Now let's make some more files.
-Use the following command to create the rest of the files you'll need for this exerise: touch test{02..10}.txt.
+Use the following command to create the rest of the files you'll need for this exerise:

+    'touch test{02..10}.txt'

 Again, use the ls command to confirm you've correctly created test01.txt - test10.txt.